-Yusra has a decade of experience teaching Public International Law in higher education.
+Yusra is a seasoned educator with over ten years of experience teaching Public International Law in higher education.

 University of Manchester (September 2023 - present):